ameba23/lowtechnetwork/docs/tech_open_source.md

     quickly accessible offline maps.
 * [OfflineIMAP](http://offlineimap.org) software for syncronising
     imap mailboxes.
 It is useful for unreliable or slow internet connections or when you want to read email offline.
+Also makes it easy to backup your email as you have a local copy.
 * [hitchwiki.org](http://hitchwiki.org) the excellent hitchhiking website can also be downloaded to view offline [hitchwiki while offline](http://hitchwiki.org/en/Hitchwiki:While_offline).
 The database is downloaded in XML format which can be viewed with